 - The Best Gluten-Free Bread

-If you give this keto tortillas recipe a try, I’d love a comment and ★★★★★ recipe rating below.
-Also, please don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan and #elavegan – I love seeing your recreations.
+If you give this keto almond flour tortillas recipe a try, I’d love a comment and ★★★★★ recipe rating below.
+Also, please don’t forget to tag me in re-creations on Instagram or Facebook with @elavegan #elavegan – I love seeing your recreations.

 Make the tortilla dough